 If you have answered “yes” to these questions, please read on.

-A Group Leader often does not have to lead a group alone, a wealth of support and assistance is available from group members, the Groups Coordinator, documentation and elsewhere, if required, for both setting up and running the group.
+A Group Contact often does not have to lead a group alone, a wealth of support and assistance is available from group members, the Groups Coordinator, documentation and elsewhere, if required, for both setting up and running the group.

 “I get a real sense of achievement and satisfaction when I have arranged a group that members have asked for”.

-“Becoming a Group Leader for me meant getting involved with other group members in the organising and running of the group.
+“Becoming a Group Contact for me meant getting involved with other group members in the organising and running of the group.
 I am extremely shy with new people but this was quickly overcome and I quickly got to know other members within the group and enjoyed all the activities”.

 “You do not have to have specific knowledge of the group subject, just be a good listener and organiser and everything else is easy – the U3A is run by members for the benefit of members so we should all get involved”.

 “It has been so rewarding to see so much progress being made in the members’ work and their confidence grow.
 We still have lots to learn but if passed experience is anything to go by we shall have lots of fun and friendship doing it”.

 “Well, I became one by accident.
 I really wanted to join the group but there was a waiting list, and I’d been waiting for a year, so I decided that if I wanted to do it I’d just offer to start a new group”.